 To quantify the performance of our algorithms we implemented routines for mapping to and from both regular and compact Hilbert indices.
 The algorithms are written in C++ and seamlessly handle arbitrary precision1.
-Our Hilbert curve algorithms were then compared to Moore's [27] implementation of Butz's [18]

-algorithms for various precisions and dimensions (up to $nm \leq 64$, the maximum supported by Moore's code) on both artificial and real data.
-The running times of our compact Hilbert indices were then compared to those of regular Hilbert indices over these and other data-sets.
-Finally, we examine the effect of using compact Hilbert indices are currently used.
-All experiments were performed on a commodity Dual Intel Xeon 3.06GHz based computer with 2GB of main memory.
-All quoted times are wall time.
+Our Hilbert curve algorithms were then compared to Moore's [28] de facto standard implementation of Butz's [8] algorithms for various precisions and dimensions (up to $nm \leq 64$, the maximum supported by Moore's code) on both artificial and real data.
+The running times of our compact Hilbert indices were then compared to those of regular Hilbert indices over these same and larger data-sets.
+Finally, we examine the effect of using compact Hilbert indices in applications where regular Hilbert indices are currently used.
+All experiments were performed on a commodity Dual Intel Xeon 3.06GHz based computer with 2GB of memory.
+All quoted times are wall times.